Skip to main content

 Make Explanations Evidence-Led

-Janet says the practical test has to be: would you accept this explanation from a human analyst?
+The practical test is straightforward: would you accept this explanation from a human analyst?

 In AML settings, explainability usually needs four things: